EVATool/fae-architecture-log/_decisions/sig-api-style.md

 ## Resolution Details

 The Decision is that Rest must be used as api style.
 In specific Rest level 3 must be used.
+An example of how to implement can be found in the PoC [Rest Level 3](https://github.com/EVATool/evatool-poc/tree/main/RestLv3).

 ## Reasons for the resolution